Julie Fleeting: International career

 Fleeting was called up to the national under-16 team at the age of 14.
 She made her senior Scotland debut, aged 15, against Wales at Somerset Park in November 1996.
-In January 1997 Fleeting was part of a youthful Scotland squad who toured Brazil; suffering three straight friendly defeats to their hosts.
-When Scotland played an Auld Enemy fixture in August 1997 it was reported that the Scots had been "pinning their hopes of an upset" on the teenaged Fleeting.
+In January 1997, Fleeting was part of a youthful Scotland squad who toured Brazil; suffering three straight friendly defeats to their hosts.
+When Scotland played an Auld Enemy fixture in August 1997, it was reported that the Scots had been "pinning their hopes of an upset" on the teenaged Fleeting.

 Fleeting represented Scotland in the 1999 World Cup qualifiers.
 Starting with away games in Estonia and Lithuania, Fleeting scored four in Scotland's 7–1 win in Tallinn and three in a 5–0 win in Vilnius.
-In May 1998 she scored twice in a 7–0 win over Estonia at Somerset Park, then headed the equalising goal in a 1–1 draw with the Czech Republic in Inverness.
+In May 1998, she scored twice in a 7–0 win over Estonia at Somerset Park, then headed the equalising goal in a 1–1 draw with the Czech Republic in Inverness.
 With Scotland competing at the 'B' level of UEFA competition—and ineligible to qualify—they needed a final win over Lithuania and a 16–goal swing to overhaul the Czech Republic and win the group.
 Fleeting hit four goals, including a decisive injury time header, as Scotland won 17–0 to top the group and secure a play-off against Spain for promotion to the 'A' grade.
 She was unable to make an impression as Spain consigned the Scots (coached by Julie's father Jim) to further participation at 'B' level.

-In September 2000 Fleeting scored 16 goals in one match; a 27–0 win over the Isle of Man in the Celt Cup, a quadrangular tournament held in Carryduff and also featuring Northern Ireland and the Republic of Ireland.
+In September 2000, Fleeting scored 16 goals in one match; a 27–0 win over the Isle of Man in the Celt Cup, a quadrangular tournament held in Carryduff and also featuring Northern Ireland and the Republic of Ireland.
 She continued to score at a prolific rate during the 2001 UEFA Women's Championship qualification campaign, scoring one and setting up the others as Ireland were beaten 3–0 at Broadwood in the opening fixture.
 She added two more in the return match in Dublin, another 3–0 win.
 Fleeting also netted twice in a fractious 4–1 win over Croatia at Forthbank Stadium.

 Fleeting was handed the captaincy by Vera Pauw in early 2001.
-October 2001, Fleeting marked the occasion of her fiftieth cap with a four-goal haul in Scotland's 5–1 win over Wales at Almondvale.
+In October 2001, Fleeting marked the occasion of her fiftieth cap with a four-goal haul in Scotland's 5–1 win over Wales at Almondvale.
 Fleeting was part of the Scotland team that took on the Auld Enemy in a friendly at Prenton Park in April 2005.
 Fleeting's first goal against England, was the equaliser, but it couldn't prevent Scotland losing an own goal in the dying minutes as they lost 2–1.
-The previous night Fleeting had scored the winner in a 2–1 victory over England in a behind closed doors training match.
+The previous night, Fleeting had scored the winner in a 2–1 victory over England in a behind closed doors training match.